-Policy:

-To promote inventory management, lab staff are encouraged to send near to expiring components/products to another facility to be used though established partnerships

-Ontario Regional Blood Coordinating Network (ORBCoN) and the Factor Concentrate Redistribution Program (FCRP) should be notified for any short dated blood products to facilitate the redistribution of these component/products.

-Purpose:
+Shipping Blood Components using J82/E38 Shipping Containers

+PRINCIPLE: Most blood components and products are ordered directly by hospitals from Canadian Blood Services.
+Hospitals have the option of transferring blood and blood products between facilities for optimal utilization or to ensure best patient care.
+In such cases, it is necessary to ensure that the blood products are properly packaged to maintain an acceptable temperature range during transportation, and the process ensures accurate tracking and disposition reporting.

+Blood components or products being shipped for the purposes of redistribution, unless other agreements have been made:

+Red cells should have between 7 and 10 days of shelf life left prior to expiry

+Platelets should have between 12 and 24 hours of shelf life left prior to expiry

+Blood Products should have between 4-6 months of shelf-life prior to expiry

+PURPOSE:

-To provide a standardized process for shipping blood components to external sites using J82/E38 shipping containers.
+To provide a standardized process for shipping blood components and/or products to external sites using J82/E38 shipping containers, so that the acceptable temperature range is maintained during transportation and ensure accurate tracking and disposition reporting.10.1.
 This includes transfer for:

 Redistribution

 Provision of crossmatched units

-To ensure that the acceptable temperature range is maintained during transportation and ensure accurate tracking and disposition reporting.10.1

-To promote inventory management Laboratory staff are encouraged to send near to expiring component/products to another facility to be used.
-Established partnerships between local facilities,

-Relevant Requirements:

-Red blood cells and platelets must be packed in separate shipping containers for redistribution.
+Provision of components during an MHP

+Transferring with a patient (see IM007)

+RELEVANT REQUIREMENTS:

-Blood components must be visually inspected for abnormal appearance immediately before packing for transportation.
+Blood components and plasma protein and related products must be visually inspected for abnormal appearance immediately before packing for transportation.
 This inspection must be documented.10.1

-Blood components must be transported in a validated shipping container in a manner that will maintain the storage temperature requirements specified by the supplier.10.1, Compliance with these specifications is acknowledged by the signed Memorandum of Understanding on file with ORBCoN / FCRP.
+Blood components and products must be transported in a validated shipping container in a manner that will maintain the storage temperature requirements specified by the supplier.10.1 Compliance with these specifications is acknowledged by the signed Memorandum of Understanding on file with ORBCoN / FCRP.

 Discontinuation of agitation of platelets during transportation should not exceed 24hrs.
 10.1

-Records of the storage temperature of the components must be available on request.

-Shipping containers for blood components must be constructed to resist damage and must be designed to include a tamper evident seal and examined for damage prior to use.10.1
+Shipping containers for blood components and plasma protein and related products must be constructed to resist damage and must be designed to include a tamper evident seal and examined for damage prior to use.10.1

-Shipping containers shall have an outer label that meets provincial, territorial or federal transport regulations and identifies: 10.1
+Shipping containers shall have an outer label that meets provincial, territorial, or federal transport regulations and identifies: 10.1

 The shipping and receiving facility